alfovo/pretty/_posts/2017-02-28-women-of-note.md

 ### Future Portraits

-There were lots of other women I wanted to include but didn't have time to sketch.
-Such as, in no particular order:
+There were other women I wanted to include but didn't have time to sketch.
+In no particular order, these were:

 - Margret Knight
 - Temple Grandin